uber/cadence/docs/design/1533-host-specific-tasklist.md

 ![image alt text](1533-host-specific-tasklist-image_2.png)

 * When there are too many outstanding sessions and the user is trying to create a new one.
 The assumption here is that each activity worker is configured to have **MaxCurrentSessionExecutionSize = 1**.
-Resource specific tasklist and session activity worker is omitted in the diagram.
+Resource specific tasklist and session activity worker are omitted in the diagram.

 ![image alt text](1533-host-specific-tasklist-image_3.png)